PostHog/posthog.com/contents/newsletter/choosing-technologies.md

 ## Make a decision asynchronously

-Although individuals are empowered to test and evaluate new technologies, for decisions affecting multiple teams, the final decision is made through a **request for comments** (RFC).
+Although individuals are empowered to test and evaluate new technologies, decisions affecting multiple teams are made through a **request for comments** (RFC).
 These help us get buy-in, gather feedback on a decision, and stay transparent.
-The process of writing them all forces our team to clearly articulate their thoughts in a structured way.
+The process of writing them also forces our teams to clearly articulate their thoughts in a structured way.

 An RFC outlines the "why" behind a technology decision and helps facilitate input.
 The specific parts of an vary, but broadly include the following parts: